Explore our trips...

 Mongolian Altai Expedition Horse Trek

 - 17 Jun - 3 Jul 2017 Springtime in the Altai Mountains!
 The lush alpine meadows are a site to behold with an incredible array of wild flowers.
 Best seen from the vantage point of a horse.
 UPDATE August 2017: Fun times were had with Emily, Mark, Irina, Vinny, Martin, Tim, Amy, Ahi, Zoe, and Mel on our first trek of the season.

 - 14 Aug - 30 Aug 2017 Warm sunny days and cool evenings make this an ideal time to visit.
-UPDATE June 2017: Guaranteed departure.
-Join Danielle, Jim, Sioban, Yanick, Virginia, Matthew, Flora, Sam, and Matty and head deep in to the Altai Mountains.
-One place available.
+UPDATE August 2017: Guaranteed departure.
+Join Jim, Sioban, Yanick, Virginia, Matthew, Flora, Sam, and Matty and head deep in to the Altai Mountains.
+Two places available due to cancellation.